-Generative AI In Healthcare – Seizing Opportunities and Working on Challenges
+Generative AI in Healthcare: Opportunities and Challenges

 Generative AI is a collection of techniques and algorithms that can generate new content from existing content based on realistic artifacts and reflect the characteristics of the training data but not repeat it.
 According to Gartner, creating medical images that show the future development of disease will be an emerging use case with long-term impacts with generative AI.
 By 2025, 30% of all new drugs and materials will be discovered using Generative AI techniques.